 MUS 474-Entrepreneurship in Music

-Music 474, Entrepreneurship in Music/Senior Project, is a culminating class in the Bachelor of Music degree program with a concentration in Commercial and Electronic Music.
+Music 474, Entrepreneurship in Music/Senior Project, is a culminating class in the Bachelor of Music degree program with a concentration in Commercial and Electronic Music or the Bachelor of Arts with the Music Industry Option.
 The purpose of the class is to assist students in career choices and to prepare documents and media that highlight the experience and abilities of the students.
 In addition to the assembly of a portfolio of representative work completed in previous semesters, a major capstone creative project is required.
-This senior project is determined early in the semester and is prepared under the supervision of C&EM faculty.
-The class will meet on occasion (weekly) to share progress on assignments with faculty and other students.
-This is typically during the Monday principles hour, 2:35-3:25 PM.
-Punctually is a courtesy to others in the class.
+This senior project is determined early in the semester and is prepared under the supervision of WCU faculty.
+The class will meet weekly to share progress on assignments with faculty and other students.
+This is typically during the Friday principles hour, 1:25-2:15 PM.
+Punctually and attendance is a courtesy to others in the class.
 Please let me know if you are unable to attend class or will be arriving late.
 No quizzes or tests are required for the course.
-There is no one textbook required for this course, but some reference materials and resources may be suggested to assist with projects.
+There is no textbook required for this course, but some reference materials and resources may be suggested to assist with projects.
 Time will be reserved during the last week of classes or exam week for exit interviews.

 1. Identify professional aims and goals.